jtheisen/moldinium/readme.md

 The names in the report are the class names of such providers, minus the `DependencyProvider` suffix.
-So, `Bakery` is the `BakeryDependencyProvider` and it's configured provide a `f*i*` for any `f*b*` that counts as a *molidinum type* (you configure that with `IdentifyMoldiniumTypes` on the configuration builder).
+So, `Bakery` is the `BakeryDependencyProvider` and it's configured to provide a `f*i*` for any `f*b*` that counts as a *molidinum type* (you configure that with `IdentifyMoldiniumTypes` on the configuration builder).

-The `InitSetter` then says it's able to provide a finished instance if it has a untouched instance and some further dependencies coming from the properties that need to be set.
+The `InitSetter` then says it's able to provide a finished instance if it has a freshly created instance and some further dependencies coming from the properties that need to be set.

-The `Activator` can provide such an untouched instance provided the type itself is know, which we assume for the root types of all scopes and is provided by `AcceptRootType`.
+The `Activator` can provide such a virgin instance provided the type itself is known, which we assume for the root types of all scopes and is provided by `AcceptRootType`.

 The root types are those you explicitly hooked up with one of the